dethstroak/kiseki-guides/Cold Steel/cold-steel-4/finale.md

 # Courageous 2 (Part 2)
 ### If you have cleared every side quest in the Finale and have defeated the five cryptids, returning to the Courageous, you will receive a call from Toval.
 This will start the ??? quest.
 This is neccessary for the True Ending to the game.
+### Check the Finale Side Content Checklist for all the information on these.

 ## Profile Notes
 - KeA - During ??? sidequest
 - Toval - Completed ??? sidequest